larryyueli/okshell/README.md

 OkShell, you use your own personalized human language command to perform any task that can be performed using a Shell command.

-For example, if you would like to replace the string "Alice" with "Bob" in all .txt files, you don't need to remember the following (inhuman) Shell command
+For example, in a Linux system, if you would like to replace the string "Alice" with "Bob" in all .txt files, you don't need to remember the following (inhuman) Shell command

     $ find . -type f -name \*.txt -exec sed -i 's/Alice/Bob/g' {} \;